 Making Auto-Properties Get-Only

-If you do not want ReSharper to suggest you this, you can change the severity level of the code inspection that detects it (Auto-property can be made get-only) to Do not show.
+If you do not want ReSharper to suggest this, you can disable the code inspection that detects it (Auto-property can be made get-only).

 The reverse functionality is also available.
 If you decide to change the value of a get-only property later in your code (which leads to a compiler error), ReSharper detects the error and suggests fixing it by adding the setter for the property: